Govcraft/acton-ern/README.md

   ## Conclusion

-  The `acton-eid` crate is an essential component of the Acton framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.
+  The `acton-ern` crate is an essential component of the Acton framework, providing a robust method for uniquely identifying and managing actors within a complex, hierarchical structure, supporting enhanced security, operational management, and clarity throughout the system.

   For more information, visit [Acton's Github](https://github.com/GovCraft/acton-framework).